ETFs or Individual Stocks? A Beginner's Guide

 ETFs provide diversification, simplicity and a high probability of capturing long-term market returns.
 Individual stocks provide flexibility, conviction and the possibility of outperforming the market.

 The mistake is assuming you must choose one or the other.
 For most investors, a diversified ETF portfolio should form the foundation of long-term wealth building.
 Individual stocks can then be added selectively around that foundation.
+If that foundation is where you want to start, our guide to index-fund investing in Europe walks through choosing the market, comparing UCITS funds and buying your first position.

 The goal isn't to build the most exciting portfolio.
 It's to build one you can stick with through bull markets, bear markets and everything in between.